Gascoyne River: History

-The area had three dry years from mid 1909 to early 1913 with the Gascoyne River not running for any of that time.
-Carnarvon had water supply issues as a result of the lack of flow.
+From mid 1909 to early 1913, the area had three dry years, with the Gascoyne River not running for any of that time, and Carnarvon had water supply problems as a result.

 Floods

 The most severe flooding of the Gascoyne River occurred in December 2010.
 Triggered by record-breaking rainfall, amounting to over 6,000 percent of the monthly mean, 313.6 mm and 5 mm respectively, in just four days, the floods caused widespread damage in the region.
-Water levels reached record values at three stations along the river, cresting at 15.53 m near Fishy Pool.
+The water reached record levels at three stations along the river, cresting at 15.53 m near Fishy Pool.

 Evacuation orders were issued for several towns affected by rising waters.
 The most substantial impact was felt in Carnarvon where entire homes were washed away.
-Following the disaster, emergency supplies and funds were distributed to affected residents to aid them in restoring their livelihoods.
-Though no people died in the event, an estimated two thousand head of cattle perished and damage was estimated at A$100 million.
-The size of the flood, and the region it affected has also created serious issues for the region.
+Following the disaster, emergency supplies and funds were distributed to affected residents to aid in restoring their livelihoods.
+Though no people died, an estimated two thousand head of cattle perished, and damage was estimated at A$100 million.
+The size of the flood, and the region it affected, created widespread problems.

-In March 2015 Cyclone Olwyn affected the Gascoyne River and caused flooding, the most severe since the 2010 flood.
+In March 2015, Cyclone Olwyn affected the Gascoyne River and caused the most severe flooding since 2010.